-The FASB’s new lease accounting standard, ASU 2016-02, Leases (Topic 842), presents dramatic changes to the balance sheets of lessees.
-Lessor accounting is updated to align with certain changes in the lessee model and the new revenue recognition standard.
+The FASB’s lease accounting standard change, ASU 2016-02, Leases (Topic 842), presents dramatic changes to the balance sheets of lessees.
+Among many of the changes, lessor accounting is updated to align with certain changes in the lessee model and the new revenue recognition standard.

 Read executive level insights into the new lease accounting rules through our In the loop series, and gain a technical perspective into the leasing standard’s requirements with our In depth publication, which includes industry-focused supplements.
 A comprehensive accounting and reporting guide on lease accounting to help you with your company’s implementation is also available.